mail02ankit/VMC/README.md

 # VMC
 Variational Monte Carlo

-In the project, I use ["VMC"](https://en.wikipedia.org/wiki/Variational_Monte_Carlo) to calculate ground state energy of He atom and n number of bosonic particle in m dimension.
+In the project, I use ["VMC"](https://en.wikipedia.org/wiki/Variational_Monte_Carlo) to calculate the ground state energy of He atom and n-number of bosonic particles in m dimensions.

 ## Note